 Note: The next course will be held in the Fall semester, starting in late September 2016.
 Rooms and times to be announced.
 Please send a note to esperanto at lodestone dot org to let us know if you're interested, and we'll send you all the details the moment they're available.

 Esperanto 101: An introduction to Esperanto

 A free, non-credit beginner's course in the the international language Esperanto.
 All are welcome!

-Students completing the course will be eligible for scholarships in July to NASK, la Nord-Amerika Somera Kursaro (North American Summer Esperanto Institute), which meets each July and brings together students and instructors from all over the world.
+Students completing the course will be eligible for scholarships to NASK, la Nord-Amerika Somera Kursaro (North American Summer Esperanto Institute), which meets each July and brings together students and instructors from all over the globe.

 We'll also be watching, reading, and listening to various materials in class: videos, short stories, excerpts from news magazines, radio broadcasts, poetry, cartoons, classical literature, podcasts, and even some pop music!

 Hoss Firooznia is a graduate student and staff member at the University of Rochester who's been using Esperanto since his undergraduate days.
 He is certified in Esperanto proficiency at the Council of Europe's C1 level by Eötvös Loránd University in Budapest, and he has studied Esperanto at the University of Hartford and the University of California.
-In 2005 he was chosen to teach Esperanto for UR's Continuing Education program, and in the summers he teaches Esperanto at the University of California, San Diego.
+In 2005 he was chosen to teach Esperanto for UR's Continuing Education program, and in the summers he teaches Esperanto at the North American Summer Esperanto Institute.